Why Monitor Streams?

-Volunteers who have successfully completed the Level 1 workshop and submitted two seasons of Biological Monitoring, Water Chemistry, Visual Survey, and Stream Discharge data are eligible to attend a Level 2 workshop.
-The Level 2 workshop is a Quality Assurance/Quality Control Workshop in a laboratory setting.
+Volunteers who have successfully completed the Level 1 training and submitted required data are eligible to attend a Level 2 workshop.
+This training is a quality assurance/quality control (QA/QC) training where monitors will:

-Once a volunteer attends a Level 2 QAQC training, we have higher confidence in their methods, technique, and commitment, so the confidence in the data is elevated and are often used to supplement agency data.
+Once a monitor receives Level 2 certification, there is a higher confidence in their methods, technique, and commitment, so the confidence in the data is elevated and can be used to supplement agency data.

 Cooperative Stream Investigation (CSI)

 The Cooperative Stream Investigations (CSI) program fosters cooperation between the Missouri Department of Natural Resources (MDNR), Watershed Management Committees, and volunteers in performing sampling for special projects.
 The primary (but not only) focus of CSI sampling is E. coli.
-CSI volunteers are trained to Stream Team level 2 or higher, and have submitted consistent and credible data.
-These volunteers also attend the MDNR’s Basic Sampling training.
-They are trained, along with agency personnel, on the proper protocols for collecting and handling of environmental samples, transportation to a qualified laboratory, and proper use of the chain of custody.
-The department provides appropriate sample containers and sample analyses are performed by the MDNR State Environmental Laboratory or an MDNR authorized laboratory.
+CSI volunteers are trained at VWQM level 2 or 3 and have submitted consistent and credible data.
+Opportunity for CSI projects are dependent on data needs and resource availability.

 Contact Stream Team at firstname.lastname@example.org to learn more!